scruss/shutdown_button/README.md

-This is not the only combined shutdown/reset button project to use GPIO Zero. [gilyes/pi-shutdown](https://github.com/gilyes/pi-shutdown) also does so, but pre-dates the implementation of the various hold time functions in GPIO Zero.http://adafru.it/2423] display I own.
+This is not the only combined shutdown/reset button project to use GPIO Zero. [gilyes/pi-shutdown](https://github.com/gilyes/pi-shutdown) also does so, but pre-dates the implementation of the various hold time functions in GPIO Zero.

+GPIO 27 was used, as it's broken out onto a physical button on the Adafruit [PiTFT+](http://adafru.it/2423) display I own.

 This is my first systemd service, and I'm still at the “amazed it works at all” stage.
 The service file may not contain the ideal